top of page

 The Affluent Counties of Surrey

-Surrey is comprised of several affluent counties, each with its own unique character and historical significance.
+Surrey comprises several affluent counties, each with its own unique character and historical significance.
 Among these, Surrey Hills Area of Outstanding Natural Beauty, often termed the "Surrey Hills," is a notable gem.
 This region encompasses a remarkable array of landscapes, including woodlands, farmlands, and rolling hills.
 The districts of Guildford, Waverley, and Mole Valley contribute to the natural beauty that attracts both residents and visitors alike.

 Stately Country Homes: Guardians of Surrey's History and Heritage